fharper/speakerkit/abstracts.md

 Forget the Lost Ark and the Kingdom of the Crystal Skull, Indiana Jones' perilous journey was nothing until the day he traveled to the unexplored territories of Cloudy Nativa, and encountered his biggest mystery so far: the discovery of the Temple of Secrets!
 Don’t be afraid my friends, as I’ll guide Indy toward managing his applications’ secrets with a special weapon of mine that I call, HashiCorp Vault, which will leave him undetected by the local tribe, the Kubernasty, known for being pod killers.
 In the end, Dr. Jones will go back to his day-to-day grinds with tips, and tricks on how to properly manage the secrets he discovered during his latest adventures, and be prepared for any disaster ( and recovery) that may arise in the future.
 Nothing short of what would have made professor Jones, his dad, quite proud.

 _Characters: 825_

+#### Tagline

+Follow Indiana Jones journey as he traveled to the unexplored territories of Cloudy Nativa, and discover the Temple of Secrets!
+I’ll guide Indy toward managing his applications’ secrets with a special weapon of mine, HashiCorp Vault.

+_Characters: 233_

 #### Tags